Daybreak Venture, LLC Compliance Information

 E. Non-Discrimination – Equal opportunity and non-discrimination

-F. Non-Retaliation – No retaliation for reporting violations
+F. Non-Retaliation – No retaliation or harassment for reporting violations

 G. Compliance with Federal, State and Local Laws and Regulations, and Daybreak’s Policies and Procedures – Obey the laws